-Sooner or later, every organisation will have them at the door: “social inspection”.
-In 2020, no fewer than 10 080 inspections were carried out in companies in various sectors in Belgium.
-East Flanders, West Flanders and Limburg were audited the most.
+Sooner or later, every organisation will have them at their door: "the social inspection".
+In Belgium between the 1st of January 2022 and the 30th of September 2022, there were as many as 10,706 inspections carried out in companies in different sectors.
 However, such a visit is like an exam: those who are well prepared, have nothing to fear.

 What exactly does such an inspection entail, and what if irregularities are established?
 We are giving you a few tips already, so you can face the inspector’s visit with confidence.